bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/bhuvan/blog2.md

 ---

 ## Blog Post 2
-# First Week in Belgium
+# Second Week in Belgium

 ### My Contributions
  - Brainstormed user persona 3 and potential features that would be used to predict